Scenes and stages along The Trafalgar Way

 10. Axminster to Bridport

 The route dips very near to the coast here, with holiday destinations such as Charmouth and West Bay not far away at all.
 Lapenotiere might have had a glimpse of the English Channel as he approached Bridport.
-Enjoy exploring ancient woodland and picturesque villages in your quest for the perfect postcard scene.
+Enjoy exploring ancient woodland and picturesque villages in this coastal landscape.

 11. Bridport to Dorchester